Custom Interactivity#

 row = most_severe.iloc[index[0]]

-return hv.VLine(row.time).opts(line_width=2, color='black')
+return hv.VLine(row.name).opts(line_width=2, color='black')

 temporal_vline = hv.DynamicMap(vline_callback, streams=[selection_stream])